Chakradhari (1977 film): Plot

-The film is based on the story of Gora Kumbhar an advent devotee of Lord Panduranga between the 11th to 12th centuries belonging to Satyapuri village Maharashtra.
-The film begins, with Namadeva a great disciple of Lord Panduranga (Ramakrishna) offering Prasāda to which he does not respond when saint Gynadev (Nagaraju) explains that the Lord may visit some other devotee.
-At that moment, self-centered Namadeva declares there is no other devotee superior to him.
-Now the story twists to Gora (Akkineni Nageswara Rao) a potter, who leads a happy family life with his ideal wife Lakshmi (Vanisri) and a kid Vittu.
+The film is based on the life of Gora Kumbhar, an advent devotee of Panduranga between the 11th to 12th centuries belonging to Satyapuri village Maharashtra.
+Namdev, a great disciple of the Lord, offers Prasāda to which he does not respond when saint Gynadeva says that he may go for some other devotee.
+At that moment, self-centered Namadeva declares that no one is superior to him.
+Parallelly, Gora, a potter, leads a good life with his ideal wife, Lakshmi, and a kid, Vittu.
 Gora is very kindhearted and ameliorates everyone in the village.
-However, he is not interested in worldly matters and is always immersed in the adoration of Lord Panduranga.
-Once, Namadeva & Gynadeva in their tour halts at Satyapuri where Gora provides hospitality.
-Here Gynadeva orders Gora to acknowledge the state of knowledge from the disciples when Gora affirms Namadeva as a half-knowledge fellow.
-Knowing it, Namadeva seeks the Lord to endorse his duty when the Lord states to search for a mentor to amend his deficiency and he moves.
-Meanwhile, in an awful incident, Gora while mixing clay gets involved with a devotional ecstasy and plods the child under the mud.
-Due to this, furious Lakshmi takes a vow in the name of the Lord that Gora should not touch her.
-There onwards, Gora works on his own which suffers Lakshmi.
-So, she performs remarriage to him with her sister Manju (Jaya Prada) when Lakshmi's father (Gummadi) takes a promise from Gora to treat both of his wives similarly.
-Right now, Gora refuses to touch Manju also, but one night, unfortunately, he touches them when dies out of contrition as he committed a great sin.
-So, he amputates his hands when Panduranga appears in the form of a potter Ranganna and starts serving him.
-During that time, Namadeva realizes Gora is his mentor, bows his head down, and also makes known that Ranganna is none other than Panduranga.
-At last, the Lord completes his test of Gora, restores his hands, and gives back his child alive.
-Finally, it is proclaimed that Gora's name will be immortal as one of the great devotees of Lord Panduranga.
+However, he is not interested in worldly matters and is constantly immersed in the adoration of Panduranga.
+Once, Namadeva & Gynadeva, in their tour, halt at Satyapuri, where Gora provides hospitality.
+Here, Gynadeva orders Gora to acknowledge the state of knowledge from the disciples when Gora affirms Namadeva as a half-knowledge fellow.
+Knowing this, Namadeva seeks the Lord to endorse his duty when he states to search for a mentor to amend his deficiency, and he moves.

+Meanwhile, in an awful incident, Gora, while mixing clay, gets involved in a holy ecstasy and plods the child under the mud.
+Furious, Lakshmi vows in the name of the Lord that Gora should not touch her.
+From there, Gora works on his own, and he suffers from Lakshmi's rejection.
+Eventually, she arranges his marriage to her sister Manju under the condition set by Lakshmi's father that Gora treat both similarly.
+Ergo, Gora refuses to touch Manju, but one night, unfortunately, he touches them, being regretful for the sin; he amputates his hands when Panduranga appears as a potter Ranganna and starts serving him.
+During that time, Namadeva realizes Gora is his mentor, bows his head down, and divulges Ranganna's true self.
+At last, the Lord completes his test of Gora, restores his hands, returns his child, and removes his vow.
+Finally, the movie ends with Gora nobilitated immortal as an advent devotee of Panduranga.